All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Pediatric Dosing (Historical Context)

 When sermorelin was FDA-approved for pediatric growth hormone deficiency, the standard dose was approximately 30 mcg/kg of body weight per day.
-Adult dosing follows different principles, as the goal is optimization rather than growth stimulation.
+Adult dosing follows different principles, as the goal is improvement rather than growth stimulation.

 Timing and Administration